András Kun: Capture and execution

 Soon after his release, the Soviet Army completed their capture of Budapest.
 Kun was arrested and tried for 500 murders by a Hungarian People's Tribunal.
-On the day of his execution, he gave an interview to journalist Reszső Szirmai.
+On the day of his execution, he gave an interview to journalist Rezső Szirmai.
 In the interview, Kun admitted to beating Jews, but denied killing anyone and claimed to have been falsely convicted.
 Kun told Szirmai that he considered himself to be even more of a victim than any of the Jews murdered in the Holocaust.

 When Szirmai commented that the manner in which Kun had treated his victims displayed signs of sadism, Kun replied, "This perversion exists, in a dormant state, in every soul."
 When asked if it existed in his soul as well, Kun responded: "If it did, then it was dormant.
 I was not conscious of it."

 Kun was executed by hanging in Budapest on September 19, 1945.